 The provisions of the catalog should not be regarded as a contract between any student and the college.
 Graduation requirements, curriculum content and regulations are constantly being reviewed and revised.
 Policies and regulations are subject to change at any time.
 Specifically, tuition increases generally take effect at the beginning of the first summer session.
 The college reserves the right to make changes to any part of the college catalog if circumstances necessitate such changes.
-If these changes create undo hardship for the student, an appeal may be made to the dean of faculty and administration.
+If these changes create undo hardship for the student, an appeal may be made to the appropriate academic dean.